sascha-egerer/typo3-workspace-test/README.md

 ## TYPO3 Installation

+### TYPO3 sources

+The TYPO3 source have to be put into the htdocs folder.
+Using a symlink on the host machine doesn't work so there are two ways to achieve this:

+* clone the TYPO3 core as a submodule git submodule add -- git://git.typo3.org/Packages/TYPO3.CMS.git htdocs/typo3_src
+* mount an existing clone via `Vagrantfile` and symlink the clone from htdocs The symlink has to be relative to the guest file system!

 ### Snapshot script

 There's a small shell script `snapshot.sh` used to dump and reinstall the data (DB + files) of the TYPO3 installation.